emidiovaleretto/django-dublin-inn-real-estate/README.md

  # Dublin Inn Real Estate

-> ***Disclaimer***: The following Context is completely fictional, the company, the context, the CEO, the business questions exist only in my imagination.
+> ****Disclaimer***: The following Context is completely fictional, the company, the context, the CEO, the business questions exist only in my imagination.

+> **For educational purposes only.

 ## Briefing